Akzestia/Lunaria/README.md

 ## About

-Linux-x64-HTTP3 is an open-source chat application built around the QUIC protocol, designed for secure and efficient communication.
+Lunnaria is an open-source chat application built around the QUIC protocol, designed for secure and efficient communication.

 <br/>